mikestead/hx-yaml/README.md

 # Overview

-A cross platform [YAML](http://www.yaml.org/) 1.2 parser and renderer for Haxe.
+A cross platform [YAML](http://www.yaml.org/) 1.2 parser and renderer for Haxe 3+.
 Ported from the feature rich [js-yaml](https://github.com/nodeca/js-yaml).
-Currently supports JavaScript, Flash (as3) and Neko 2.0+.
+Currently supports JavaScript, Flash (as3), CPP and Neko 2.0+.

 ### Installation